SpencerCDixon/SpenceBoy/Docs/dev-log.md

 * Fix pixel rendering after studying the spec more (smiley test example now working properly!)
 * Add a tileset VRAM viewer so I can see all available tiles that can be used
+* Improve CLion flows by marking directories to not be indexed
+* Added a pixel rendering tool I can refer back to in order to quickly test tiles

 ---